John Batchelor (rugby union)

 John Batchelor (born 1970) was a key member and 2nd row in the 1997–98 Exeter Rugby-Football Union squad who gained promotion to the top tier of English rugby for the first time in the squad's history.
-He was often described as one of the larger characters in the dressing room, and someone who was always up for a laugh and a friendly smidgen of banter.

-Early life

-John Batchelor was born in Malabo, Equatorial Guinea.
-His family moved to Kingston upon Hull in England soon after his birth.

-Rugby career

-Batchelor worked his way up from being captain of his school team in Hull and then an important player in the Hull Ionians youth team.
-Batchelor then moved to the Exeter Chiefs Rugby Club.
-It was here that his career was made, becoming an indispensable member of the squad.
+Batchelor was born in Malabo, Equatorial Guinea but his family moved to Kingston upon Hull in England soon after his birth.
+He worked his way up from being captain of his school rugby team in Hull and then an important player in the Hull Ionians youth team.
+He moved to the Exeter Chiefs Rugby Club, where his career was made.
 Batchelor's great physical strength gave him an advantage over smaller players in the lower leagues of rugby.
-Batchelor used this great strength to carry his team up to the heights, never scaled by Exeter Rugby before, of the Aviva Premiership.
+He used this great strength to carry his team up to the heights, never scaled by Exeter Rugby before, of the Aviva Premiership.